AndikaYudantara/novel-rag/README.md

   - CPU: AMD Ryzen 5 7500F
   - GPU: RTX 3070 Ti

-⚠️ **You may using different verion of cuda if you have other GPU**
+⚠️ **You may using different version of cuda if you have other GPU**

 ---